agache41/rest-contract/quarkus-rest-contract/README.md

 For the **Modell** entity the following REST services are available :

 - GET /modell/{id} - finds and returns the corresponding entity for the given path id.
-- POST /modell/byId - finds and returns the corresponding entity for the given body id.
+- POST /modell/byId - finds and returns the corresponding entity for the given body id using POST.
-- GET /modell/all/asList - returns all the entities for the given table.
+- GET /modell/all/asList - returns all the entities for the given table.**Filter Parameters** and **Pagination Parameters** can be used to filter the list.
-- GET /modell/byIds/{ids}/asList - finds and returns the corresponding entity for the given path list of id's.
+- GET /modell/byIds/{ids}/asList - finds and returns the corresponding entity for the given list of id's.
-- POST /modell/byIds/asList - finds and returns the corresponding entity for the given list of body id's.
+- POST /modell/byIds/asList - finds and returns the corresponding entity for the given list of id's in the body using POST.
-- GET /modell/filter/{stringField}/equals/{value}/asList - finds all entities whose value in a specified string field is equal to the given value.
+- GET /modell/filter/{stringField}/equals/{value}/asList - finds all entities whose value in a specified string field is equal to the given value. **Pagination Parameters** can be applied.
-- GET /modell/filter/{stringField}/like/{value}/asList - finds all entities whose value in a specified field is like the given path value.
+- GET /modell/filter/{stringField}/like/{value}/asList - finds all entities whose value in a specified field is like the given path value. **Pagination Parameters** can be applied.
-- GET /modell/filter/{stringField}/in/{values}/asList - finds all entities whose value in a specified field is in the given path values list.
+- GET /modell/filter/{stringField}/in/{values}/asList - finds all entities whose value in a specified field is in the given path values list. **Pagination Parameters** can be applied.
-- GET /modell/autocomplete/{stringField}/like/{value}/asSortedSet - finds all values in a field whose value is like the given value.
+- GET /modell/autocomplete/{stringField}/like/{value}/asSortedSet - finds all values in a field whose value is like the given value.**Autocomplete Parameters**,**Filter Parameters** and **Pagination Parameters** can be applied.
-- GET /modell/autocompleteIds/{stringField}/like/{value}/asList - finds all entities whose value in a field is like the given value, groups them, and returns for each the corresponding id.
+- GET /modell/autocompleteIds/{stringField}/like/{value}/asList - finds all entities whose value in a field is like the given value, groups them, and returns for each a group of ids with the corresponding id.**Autocomplete Parameters**,**Filter Parameters** and **Pagination Parameters** can be used to filter the list.
-- POST /modell/filter/content/equals/value/asList - finds all entities that equals a given body content object.
+- POST /modell/filter/content/equals/value/asList - finds all entities that equals a given body content object. **Pagination Parameters** can be applied.
-- POST /modell/filter/content/in/values/asList - finds all entities that are in a given body content list of given values.
+- POST /modell/filter/content/in/values/asList - finds all entities that are in a given body content list of given values. **Pagination Parameters** can be applied.
-- POST /modell/ - inserts a new entity in the database or updates an existing one.
+- POST /modell/ - inserts a new entity in the database.
-- POST /modell/list/asList - inserts a list of new entities in the database or updates the existing ones.
+- POST /modell/list/asList - inserts a list of new entities in the database.
 - PUT /modell/ - updates an existing entity by id.
 - PUT /modell/list/asList - updates existing entities by id.
 - DELETE /modell/{id}/ - deletes the entity for the given id.
 - DELETE /modell/byIds - deletes all the entities for the given ids in the request body
 - DELETE /modell/byIds/{ids} - deletes all the entities for the given ids.

+**Pagination Parameters**

+For every request returning a list items with a variable count two parameters can be used for pagination or simply to limit the result count.
+- firstResult - position of the first result, numbered from 0.
+If unspecified, it defaults to 0 or it can be configured using the [ResourceServiceConfig](../rest-contract-core/src/main/java/io/github/agache41/rest/contract/resourceServiceBase/ResourceServiceConfig.java)
+- maxResults - maximum number of results to retrieve.
+If unspecified, it defaults to 256 or it can be configured using the [ResourceServiceConfig](../rest-contract-core/src/main/java/io/github/agache41/rest/contract/resourceServiceBase/ResourceServiceConfig.java)
+Examples:
+- GET /modell/all/asList?firstResult=0&maxResults=100 - return a maximum 100 results list.
+- GET /modell/all/asList?firstResult=40&maxResults=10 - returns the page 5 out of a 10 per page sequence.

+**Filter Parameters**

+When using filter parameters the query can be appended with column based values to filter for.
+Also orderBy parameters can be added.
+Examples:
+- GET /modell/all/asList?number=10 - returns all the models that have number 10
+- GET /modell/all/asList?number=10&number=12 - returns all the models that have number 10 or 12
+- GET /modell/all/asList?orderBy=number - returns all the models, ordered by number
+- GET /modell/all/asList?orderBy=number desc - returns all the models, ordered by number descending order

+**Autocomplete Parameters**

+When using autocomplete type Queries two parameters come into action:
+- cut - the minimum character input count for the query to produce results.
+If unspecified, it defaults to 3 or it can be configured using the [ResourceServiceConfig](../rest-contract-core/src/main/java/io/github/agache41/rest/contract/resourceServiceBase/ResourceServiceConfig.java)
+- maxResults - maximum number of results to retrieve.
+If unspecified, it defaults to 16 or it can be configured using the [ResourceServiceConfig](../rest-contract-core/src/main/java/io/github/agache41/rest/contract/resourceServiceBase/ResourceServiceConfig.java)

 ### Updating